 - (A) "Adverse action" means a publicly available disciplinary action taken against a license or compact privilege by a Licensing Board.
 Adverse action does not include non-disciplinary remediation required by the Licensing Board. - (B) "Alternative program" means any non-disciplinary monitoring program intended to remediate the licensee that is not a matter of public record and to which a Licensing Board refers a licensee, or of which the Licensing Board is aware of the licensee's participation. - (C) "Applying for a license" means the individual has submitted an application for licensure to the Licensing Board or requested that the Federation of State Boards of Physical Therapy transfer the individual's National Physical Therapy Examination score to the Licensing Board. - (D) "Board administrator" means an individual serving as administrative staff to a member state's physical therapy licensing board. - (E) "Commission" means the Physical Therapy Compact Commission. - (F) "Compact" or "Physical Therapy Compact" means the Physical Therapy Licensure Compact. - (G) "Compact Administrator" shall be synonymous with "executive director" referenced in Section 7.G. of the Compact. - (H) "Denied" means a decision of a licensing board to refuse to issue, reinstate, or renew a physical therapist or physical therapist assistant license that is reported to the National Practitioner Data Bank (NPDB). - (I) "Encumbrance" means any action taken by the Licensing Board that limits the practice or work of the physical therapist or physical therapist assistant.
 An encumbrance may be disciplinary or non-disciplinary in nature. - (J) "Expired" means the status of a license or compact privilege that is not active and includes a license with a status of "lapsed" or "non-renewed."
-A compact privilege that is not renewed before the expiration date shall automatically expire on that date and not after any grace period ends. - (J) "FSBPT ID" means the identification number assigned by the Federation of State Boards of Physical Therapy to all individuals in the Exam, Licensure, and Disciplinary Database. - (K) "Home state" means a person's true, fixed, and permanent home and is the place where the person intends to remain indefinitely, and to which the person expects to return if absent without intending to establish a new domicile elsewhere. - (L) "Initial" means each and every new Compact Privilege issued to an individual, even if a prior Compact Privilege was held in the same state.
+A compact privilege that is not renewed before the expiration date shall automatically expire on that date and not after any grace period ends. - (J) "FSBPT ID" means the identification number assigned by the Federation of State Boards of Physical Therapy to all individuals in the Exam, Licensure, and Disciplinary Database. - (K) "Home state" means a person's true, fixed, and permanent home and is the place where the person intends to remain indefinitely, and to which the person expects to return if absent without intending to establish a new domicile elsewhere. - (L) "Initial" means each and every new Compact Privilege issued to an individual, even if a prior Compact Privilege was held in the same state. - (M) "License" means the authorization from the state to practice as a physical therapist or to work as a physical therapist assistant.
+For purposes of the Compact, a certification for a physical therapist assistant is synonymous with "license."

-- (M) "License" means the authorization from the state to practice as a physical therapist or to work as a physical therapist assistant.
-For purposes of the Compact, a certification for a physical therapist assistant is synonymous with "license." - (N) "Licensing Board" means the agency of a state that is responsible for the licensing and regulation of physical therapists and physical therapist assistants. - (O) "Member state" means a state that has enacted the Compact. - (P) "Non-member state" means a state that has not enacted the Compact. - (Q) "Party state" means any member state where the individual currently holds, or has ever held a physical therapist or physical therapist assistant license or compact privilege or is applying for a license or compact privilege. - (R) "Recognized National Exam" as referenced in Section 3.A.6 of the Compact means the National Physical Therapy Examination (NPTE). - (S) "Significant investigatory information" means investigative information that a Licensing Board, after an inquiry or investigation that includes notification and an opportunity for the licensee to respond, if required by state law, has reason to believe is not groundless and, if proved true, would indicate more than a minor infraction; or investigative information that indicates that the physical therapist or physical therapist assistant represents an immediate threat to public health and safety regardless of whether the physical therapist or physical therapist assistant has been notified and had an opportunity to respond. - (S) (T) "State" means any state, commonwealth, district, or territory of the United States of America that regulates the practice of physical therapy.
+- (N) "Licensing Board" means the agency of a state that is responsible for the licensing and regulation of physical therapists and physical therapist assistants. - (O) "Member state" means a state that has enacted the Compact. - (P) "Non-member state" means a state that has not enacted the Compact. - (Q) "Party state" means any member state where the individual currently holds, or has ever held, a physical therapist or physical therapist assistant license or compact privilege, or is applying for a license or compact privilege. - (R) "Recognized National Exam" as referenced in Section 3.A.6 of the Compact means the National Physical Therapy Examination (NPTE). - (S) "State" means any state, commonwealth, district, or territory of the United States of America that regulates the practice of physical therapy.